dentarg/auth0-blog/_posts/2018-04-18-slash-webtasks-migrating-to-node-8.markdown

 Today we've shipped Node 8 support for Slash Webtasks!
 Slash Webtasks is an amazingly simple way to author custom Slack commands using Webtasks right from within Slack.
 The app was so popular that over 1300 teams have installed it and authored over 2500 Webtasks that can be called directly using the simiple `/wt task_name` interface.

 All newly created Slash Webtasks will be created in the new Node 8 environment.
-Teams can immediatly start taking advantage of new features including full ES6 support and async/await.
+Teams can immediately start taking advantage of new features including full ES6 support and async/await.

 But what about existing Slash Webtasks?
 There are some actions that you can take to proactively migrate and test your commands.
 The migration process is simple and this post will walk you through all you need to know.

 ## Detecting Slash Webtasks to Migrate

-Starting now every time the Slash Webtask command is executed on the legacy Node 4 environment, the system will display a warning message with instructions on how to migrate the task to the new Node 8 environment.
+Every time the Slash Webtask command is executed on the legacy Node 4 environment the system will display a warning message with instructions on how to migrate the task to the new Node 8 environment.

-The webtask will continue to execute normally, the warning is to allow your team time to migrate your tasks to the new environment.
+The webtask will continue to execute normally.
+The warning is to allow your team time to migrate your tasks to the new environment.

 [![Execution Warning](https://cdn.auth0.com/website/blog/extend/slash-webtasks-migrating-to-node-8/slash-webtasks-execute-migrate.png)](https://cdn.auth0.com/website/blog/extend/slash-webtasks-migrating-to-node-8/slash-webtasks-execute-migrate.png)